wajahat-alikhan/Multimodal-Learning-for-Autoencoders/README.md

 # Multimodal-Learning-for-Autoencoders
-Repo of my SIGGRAPH Asia poster.
+Repository of my SIGGRAPH Asia work (poster).

+In Multimodal Autoencoder the image is reconstructed using image and text inputs.